UmutEkerdiker/secretsProject/README.md

 Live version: https://serene-tundra-35329.herokuapp.com/

-<h2>Update<h2>
+<h2>Update</h2>

-I have currently disabled Google authentication on live version until I find a solution to the following problem:
+<p>I have currently disabled Google authentication on live version until I find a solution to the following problem:
 When making a callback request with OAuth 2.0 using node the link starts with http://, Google OAuth 2.0 expects https:// therefore you'll get an unmatched URI error.
 I am trying to find a solution and it will be back up soon.
-Meanwhile, login using normal credentials.
+Meanwhile, login using normal credentials.</p>

 A web application that allows users to submit secrets anonymously.